pondthief/homeassistant/README.md

 ### Enviromental Sensors

-I LOVE the Wireless Tags product.
+I LOVE the WirelessTags product.
 They work GREAT.
 They have an issue where the local polling does not work over HTTPS (WTF), but
 I am working on a http2mqtt gateway that uses the MQTT-Discovery component for HA.
 Stay tuned.

 ### Thermostat

-I was running Nest and it worked fine, but (1) it doesn't have HomeKit compability, and despite what Google says, it doesn't like that will happen anytime soon, and (2) I like Google...but, frankly Google has a track record of just killing projects; and I worry about Nest.
+I was running Nest and it worked fine, but (1) it doesn't have HomeKit compability, and despite what Google says, it doesn't look like that will happen anytime soon, and (2) I like Google...but, frankly Google has a track record of just killing products; and I worry about Nest.
 They aren't turning out products like I had hoped (or anyone for that matter), and their latest "release" (as of around 10/2018) was a new set of colors for the existing Nest thermostat.